Krupakotecha/Docker-Workshop/README.md

 Krupa Kotecha 60004178014

-Based on Docker Woekshop conducted by Quantiphi.
+Based on Docker Workshop conducted by Quantiphi.